saoudrizwan/Dance/README.md

 ### What About Constraints?

-Dance works great with constraints, to animate constraint changes:
+Dance works great with constraints.
+To animate constraint changes:

 ```swift
 // update constraints for circle and/or its subviews first